jadsonjs/ci-workflows-trader/README.md

 **Direct Identification**: The workflow file contains “CI” in the name of the YAML file, example: “ci.yml” or “\*-ci.yml”, or contains “CI” in the workflow name, for example: “name: Node.js CI”

 **Indirect Identification**: In this case, we identified workflows related to CI by the file content using three criteria:

-            (i) checking if the workflow has the action “action/checkout”, as it is the most frequently used action in CI workflows [10], (ii) Check if the workflow has the event “push” or “pull_request”, as they are the most frequent events[10], and (iii) checking if the file has one of the 30 most common CI-related keywords in workflow file metadata.
+ * **(i)** checking if the workflow has the action “action/checkout”, as it is the most frequently used action in CI workflows [10].

+ * **(ii)** Check if the workflow has the event “push” or “pull_request”, as they are the most frequent events [10].

+ * **(iii)** checking if the file has one of the 30 most common CI-related keywords in workflow file metadata.
 To find the most common CI-related keywords, we downloaded the content of all workflows files directly identified as CI workflow, tokenized it, and manually identified the 30 most common tokens related to CI.